-The processor features 8 cores and 16 threads that are enough for handling any CPU-intensive gaming title as well as beat any 8 core processor in CPU-oriented applications.
+The processor features 8 cores and 16 threads that are enough for handling any CPU-intensive gaming title as well as beating any 8-core processor in CPU-oriented applications.
 It’s a perfect choice for a content creator for $449.

-If you are planning to use this CPU into your new build, then consider the following graphics cards which I believe are most suitable to provide the most performance for your money.
+If you are planning to use this CPU in your new build, then consider the following graphics cards which I believe are most suitable to provide the most performance for your money.

-Perhaps it would be the best sweet spot for enthusiast gamers in 2021 and will be future proof for a couple of years easily.
+Perhaps it would be the best sweet spot for enthusiast gamers in 2022 and will be future-proof for a couple of years easily.